yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/configure-yugabyte-platform/set-up-cloud-provider/aws.md

   - the service account
   - specified regions and availability zones (this can be a subset of those specified in the provider configuration)
   - a Linux image
-  - network connectivity to YugabyteDB Anywhere via the specified VPC

-- Provision those VMs with YugabyteDB, relying on connectivity from YugabyteDB Anywhere to each VM via SSH (using the specified security groups).
+- Provision those VMs with YugabyteDB software

-Create an Amazon Web Services (AWS) provider configuration if your target cloud is AWS.
+Note: YugabyteDB Anywhere needs network connectivity to the VMs (via VPCs), security groups for the provisioning step above, and for subsequent management, as described in [Cloud prerequisites](../../../install-yugabyte-platform/prepare-environment/aws/).

 ## Prerequisites

-- An AWS Service Account with sufficient privileges is highly recommended.
+- An AWS Service Account with sufficient privileges.
 This account must have permissions to create VMs, and access to the VPC and security groups described below.
 Required input: Access Key ID and Secret Access Key for the AWS Service Account.
 - An AWS VPC for each region.
 Required input: for each region, a VPC ID.
 - AWS Security Groups must exist to allow network connectivity so that YugabyteDB Anywhere can create AWS VMs when deploying a universe.
 Required input: for each region, a Security Group ID.